 One of the most amazing things about the Aurora community in the U.S. is how much time, effort and creativity goes into capturing every rare appearance of the Aurora Borealis.
 It’s a natural phenomenon that isn’t always visible at low latitudes.

 Enter the Aurora Slideshow.
-Each year, this slideshow turns the spotlight on people in the community to share their photography, by way of submissions.
-We hope to continue this tradition into the future!
+Each year, this slideshow turns the spotlight on you to share your photography, by way of submission.
+With the help of your talents, we hope to continue this tradition into the future!

 Presenting the Aurora Slideshow!